MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide.md

 ### 3.2.
 Project

 Anyone with `resourcemanager.projects.create` IAM permission can create a project.
+Projects are the lowest-level structure in the resource hierarchy.

 ### 3.3.
 Organization Policies